mgusmano/ext-angular-old/README.md

-angular2-extjs

-Ext JS Bridge for Angular2 (The Bridge)
+ExtAngular
 =======

-The Bridge Works with the Sencha Ext JS 6.2 modern toolkit
+The ExtAngular with the Sencha Ext JS 6.2 modern toolkit

-To try The Bridge with a test Angular2 application:
+To try The Bridge with a test Angular application:

 Install Angular-CLI  (instructions at: https://github.com/angular/angular-cli)